tranhuudang/Flutility/README.md

 ## Feedback and Suggestions 💬

 We’d love to hear from you!
 If you have any feedback, suggestions, or issues, please feel free to reach out.
-Your input helps us improve Flutter Toolkit and make it even better for developers like you.
+Your input helps us improve Flutility and make it even better for developers like you.

 ---

 ## License 📜

-Flutter Toolkits is open source and licensed under the MIT License.
+Flutility is open source and licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

----

-Thank you for choosing Flutter Toolkits.
-Let’s build something amazing together! 🎉